Who Is a Paralegal That Handles Human Rights Law?

-In seeking protections under the Code, an Application can be brought to the Human Rights Tribunal of Ontario (HRTO) which will review the complaint, hear arguments from advocates, and adjudicate a decision with available remedies ranging from an Order of monetary compensation and/or forms of alternate resolution.
+In seeking protections under the Human Rights Code, an Application can be brought to the Human Rights Tribunal of Ontario which will review the complaint, hear arguments from advocates, and adjudicate a decision with available remedies ranging from an Order of monetary compensation and/or forms of alternate resolution.

-Generally, with some exceptions, in regards to the five (5) key areas as indicated above, the Code states that:
+Generally, with some exceptions, in regards to the five (5) key areas, the Human Rights Code states:

 Every person has a right to equal treatment with respect to services, goods and facilities, without discrimination because of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, gender identity, gender expression, age, marital status, family status or disability.